-II.2FUTURE TENURE AND MANAGEMENT ARRANGEMENTS
+12.2 FUTURE TENURE AND MANAGEMENT ARRANGEMENTS

-11.2.1 CAR PARKING AND INTERNAL ROAD NETWORK
+12.2.1 CAR PARKING AND INTERNAL ROAD NETWORK

 As outlined above, current users are concentrating their resourcing towards facility improvements to their playing fields and supporting amenities.
 Given the Complex is situated on a former landfill site, it is prone to land movements causing undulations to the internal roads and car parks.
-The most common future improvement priority to the Complex across user groups obtained through earlier study consultation was improving the internal road network and car parking.
+The most common future improvement priority to the Complex across user groups obtained through earlier study consultation, was improving the internal road network and car parking.

-Given the impacts on the road network flowing the site's former use as a landfill site, it is considered to be beyond the tenants to fund the ongoing maintenance of these areas.
+Given the quantum of the recommended road network works to improve functionality and due to the standard of existing roads as a result of the site's former use as a landfill site, it is considered to be beyond the tenants capacity to fund the development and ongoing maintenance of these areas.